 Six weeks later, Hurricane Zeta made landfall as a category 3 hurricane made landfall in eastern Louisiana before tracking across Alabama, bringing significant rain to areas affected by Hurricane Sally.

 Local Contacts: Alabama/Northwest Florida Region Disciples, Local Long-Term Recovery Groups

 Early Response: Week of Compassion provided assistance to and through local Disciples congregations, with solidarity grants for affected congregations and members and grants to support congregational relief efforts.

-Ongoing Engagement: We will continue to support the efforts of Disciples in the area.
+Ongoing Engagement: We will continue to support the efforts of Disciples in the area and make recovery grants available to local recovery organizations.
 Additionally, our partners at Church World Service have deployed the Disaster Recovery Support Initiative to support Long-Term Recovery Group Development in Southwest Alabama.
 Week of Compassion continues to build partnerships and assess opportunities to assist with long-term recovery.